Welcome to our complete guide to the Border Collie Lab mix, adorably known as the Borador!

 And it’s lots of fun, too!

-It’s therefore wise to seek out a training program that encourage agility and activity as well as good behavior.
+It’s therefore wise to seek out a training program that encourages agility and activity as well as good behavior.

 There are various programs that can help you with training.
 Keep in mind that studies show that positive reinforcement or reward based training are best for your dog.